Circuit Representations of Random Forests with Applications to XAI: Compiling Random Forests into Circuits

 \section{Compiling Random Forests into Circuits}

 A common approach to symbolically encode a random forest classifier is to use auxiliary Boolean variables when representing majority constraints; see, e.g.,~\cite{DBLP:conf/ijcai/Izza021,DBLP:conf/ijcai/IzzaIR0S25}.
 Consider a random forest with decision trees $T_1, T_2, T_3$ and classes $c_1, c_2$.
-The following encoding with auxiliary variables $a_1, a_2, a_3$ captures the instances in class $c_1$: \( a_1 \Leftrightarrow C_1^1, a_2 \Leftrightarrow C_2^1, a_3 \Leftrightarrow C_3^1, a_1 + a_2 + a_3 \ge 2.\) These encodings are usually converted into CNFs which are used to compute explanations by applying carefully crafted queries using SAT, SMT, or MAX-SAT solvers.\footnote{Encoding cardinality constraints, like $a_1 + a_2 + a_3 \ge 2,$ as CNFs also requires additional auxiliary variables; see, e.g. \cite{DBLP:conf/cp/BailleuxB03,10.1007/11564751_73,DBLP:conf/sat/AsinNOR09}.} Auxiliary variables are necessary for these encodings as it is well known that CNFs with no auxiliary variables require exponential size to encode majority functions; see, e.g.,~\cite{10.5555/2190632,10.1007/s00224-024-10168-w}.
-Due to the presence of auxiliary variables, these encodings do not correspond to class formulas so we next present a method for efficiently compiling a random forest classifier into class formulas in the form of NNF circuits (i.e., circuits with only literals, conjunctions and disjunctions).
+The following encoding with auxiliary variables $a_1, a_2, a_3$ captures the instances in class $c_1$: \( a_1 \Leftrightarrow C_1^1, a_2 \Leftrightarrow C_2^1, a_3 \Leftrightarrow C_3^1, a_1 + a_2 + a_3 \ge 2.\) These encodings are usually converted into CNFs which are used to compute explanations by applying carefully crafted queries using SAT, SMT, or MAX-SAT solvers.\footnote{Encoding cardinality constraints, like $a_1 + a_2 + a_3 \ge 2,$ as CNFs also requires additional auxiliary variables; see, e.g. \cite{DBLP:conf/cp/BailleuxB03,10.1007/11564751_73,DBLP:conf/sat/AsinNOR09}.} Auxiliary variables are necessary for these encodings as it is well known that CNFs with no auxiliary variables require exponential size to encode majority functions; see, e.g.,~\cite{10.5555/2190632,DBLP:journals/mst/EmdinKMS24}.
+Due to the presence of auxiliary variables, these encodings do not directly correspond to class formulas; for example, they can evaluate to false under an instance that satisfies the class formula if auxiliary variables are set carefully.
+Therefore, we next present a method for efficiently compiling a random forest classifier into class formulas in the form of NNF circuits (i.e., circuits with only literals, conjunctions and disjunctions).

 The method is based on sorting networks, a tool from theoretical computer science which can be used to efficiently generate majority NNF circuits~\cite{10.1145/1468075.1468121,DBLP:journals/ppl/Parberry92}.
-We next review sorting networks, particularly the ones known as odd-even~\cite{10.1145/1468075.1468121} as we found them favorable to pairwise sorting networks~\cite{DBLP:journals/ppl/Parberry92} in terms of compilation time.
+We next review these networks, particularly the ones known as odd-even sorting networks~\cite{10.1145/1468075.1468121} as we found them favorable to pairwise sorting networks~\cite{DBLP:journals/ppl/Parberry92} in terms of compilation time.
 There are other methods for generating majority circuits, beyond sorting networks, but they are not as practical even though some achieve better theoretical results in terms of circuit depths; see~\cite{DBLP:conf/approx/Dobrokhotova-Maikova24}.

 A sorting network receives $n$ inputs $x_1, \ldots, x_n$ and permutes them to generate the sorted outputs $y_1, \ldots, y_n$.\footnote{As is customary, we will assume that $n$ is a power of $2$ without loss of generality (as we can always pad inputs).} The sorting network consists of comparators, where each comparator takes two inputs $a_1, a_2$ and generates the sorted output $b_1, b_2.$ In particular, $b_1$ is the maximal value of the inputs, $\max(a_1,a_2)$, and $b_2$ is the minimal value, $\min(a_1,a_2)$.
 Figure~\ref{fig:odd-even-sortnet} shows an example of an odd-even sorting network introduced in~\cite{10.1145/1468075.1468121} for eight inputs.